tangem/sync-repo2/fastlane/README.md

 - path: Path to binary
 - firebase_app_id: Firebase app id for incrementing the build version number and DSYM uploads
 - xcode_version_override: Xcode version to use, optional (uses https://github.com/XcodesOrg/xcodes under the hood)
+- analyze_archive: boolean to determine whether to analyze the archive during the build process (default: false)

 ### build_Beta